PratikGawade/PratikGawade.github.io/pages/about.md

 # **About Me**

 Hi I am **{{ site.author.name }}** :wave:,<br><br>
 An IT engineer with a passion for all things tech!
 I have been working in the field for the past 3 years.
-Currently, I'm working as a Technical Analyst at Nepa where I have been honing my skills and building my knowledge base.
+Currently, I'm working as a Software Developer at Nepa where I have been honing my skills and building my knowledge base.
 <hr>

 # **Skills**